-Power management and collaborative detection are the two key higher-level services provided by our system.
+Power management and collaborative detection are the two key higher-level services provided by VigilNet.
 The sentry service component is responsible for power management, while the group management component is responsible for collaborative detection and tracking of events.
-The sentry service conserves energy of the sensor network by selecting a subset of motes, which we define as sentries, to monitor events.
+In order to achieve high confidence in detection, VigilNet is deployed with a high node density, which allows the sentry service to conserve energy by selecting a subset of motes, which we define as sentries, to monitor events.
 The remaining motes are allowed to remain in a low-power state until an event occurs.
 When an event occurs, the sentries awaken the other motes in the region and the group management component dynamically organizes the motes into groups in order to enable collaborative tracking.
 Together, these two components are responsible for energy-efficient event tracking.

 All the deployed motes are programmed to run the distributed application.
-Our system supports the ability to reprogram the motes dynamically with new configuration parameters such as sensitivity.
+VigilNet supports the ability to reprogram the motes dynamically with new configuration parameters such as sensitivity.
 This eliminates the need to download the application code on all the motes each time the configuration is modified.
 We have a display module for portable devices (Figure 2)which is not part of the software that runs on each mote.
 We use it primarily for visualization and debugging purposes.
 Optionally, the display software also has the logic to filter out any residual false alarms that have not been filtered out in the network.
-We now elaborate how the individual components of the system shown in Figure 2 interact with each other in the context of a typical tracking application.
+We now elaborate on how the individual components of the system shown in Figure 2 interact with each other in the context of a typical tracking application.
 In particular, we discuss the design decisions that make the target system energy-efficient and illustrate trade-offs between performance and energy-awareness.